Wollw/RadioDance/README.md

 RadioDance
 ========
-A simple internet radio frontend using MPlayer to play stations made with [Perl Dancer][dancer].
+A simple internet radio frontend for mpd to play stations made with [Perl Dancer][dancer].

 Why?